margaritahumanitarian/helpafamily/README.md

 ## Requirements
 ## Design
 ### Test plan

+One of the best forms of test documentation there is the test plan.
+We used a variation of the IBM test plan model.
+According to the IBM documentation, the test plan describes the scope of the overall test effort and provides a record of the test planning process.
+Typically, a test plan identifies requirements, risks, test cases, the test environments, business and quality objectives, test schedules, and other items.
+However, the test plan had to have some adaptations to enable the application of restrictions imposed by the nature of the language and project.
+The test plan consists of six columns - Scenario, Steps, Tester Name, Approval Criteria, Actual result, and Final result.
+The Scenario, Tester Name, Approval Criteria, Actual, and Final results attributes are self-explanatory, but the attribute Steps come from BDD.
+The Steps attributes must contain a sequence of steps that allows us to conduct a test on the webpage.
+For example, Open the browser, click on ..., Fill in the payment form, and do other actions that combined make an acceptance test.
+Another essential detail is that these tests were tailored-made for a computer (MacOs) with the web browser Chrome.
+It is possible to conduct these tests on Firefox, Safari, Opera, significant browsers, OSs, and even devices.
+However, we did not perform them due to time limitations and infrastructure limitations.
+To do so, we needed to use a Selenium Grid and access some system configurations, for example, a Linux PC with Firefox and a Windows PC with Microsoft Edge.
+Only configuring and allocating this network would cost valuable time and (maybe) monetary resources, defeating the purpose of the curriculum unit.
+In the future, if the charity association picks up and requires more "heavy-weight" tests to ensure a higher level of accuracy, it is possible to assemble such infrastructure at some expense - time and resources manly.
+It is possible to find the test plan on the following [link](https://1drv.ms/x/s!AlSqQ8H6UyqqmfoxHBitd6JypCfwuw?e=OIHu26).

 ### Source code files
 ### Fix source code
 ## Submit the fix

+We submitted a pull request to the project's GitHub, which the reader can find [here](https://github.com/margaritahumanitarian/helpafamily/pull/373).
+At the time of the writing of this report, it has not been yet approved and merged - maybe due to the recent inactivity of the main contributors; however, we hope it will be soon because we think that it is an excellent contribution to the project.

 # helpafamily.margaritahumanitarian.org

 ## Contributors